Rick1970/wizards_travel/README.md

 ## Setup/Installation Requirements

-* _Clone a copy onto your computer, then open with text editor to access the code.
+* _Clone a copy onto your computer (https://github.com/Rick1970/wizards_travel), then open with text editor to access the code.
 The application is run in the browser._

 ## Known Bugs